keyshade-xyz/keyshade/docs/getting-started/running-your-app.md

 # Running your app

-In te previous section, we added keyshade to our project.
+In the previous section, we added keyshade to our project.
 Now, let's run our app.

 Generally we run NextJS apps using the `npm run dev` command.
 But to make keyshade work, we will need to run it using this command: